Concealed Gun Lawyer Greensboro, NC

 The quick answer is yes, jail time is possible, however, the possibility of jail time will depend on your prior record level.
 This means the Judge will look at how many prior conviction dates you have on your record.
 Our carrying a concealed gun lawyers in Greensboro, NC, are typically able to keep our clients from being jailed as a result of a carrying concealed gun charge.
 The maximum sentence for a misdemeanor carrying concealed gun charge is 60 days.
 But in order to have the worst record level possible this would require five prior conviction dates.
 A first offender can get up to 30 days in jail, but only after a violation or the terms of probation or something along those lines.
 If you’re a level 2 for misdemeanor sentencing purposes you can get up to 45 days in jail.
 And then if this is your second offense for a concealed gun, it’s a Class I felony, and you also face the prospect of jail depending on your prior record level.
 Our concealed gun lawyers do everything they can to keep our clients from going to jail regardless of their prior record level.

-What are the elements of Carrying a Concealed Gun?
+What are the elements of Carrying a Concealed Gun in North Carolina?

 - Willfully and Intentionally

 - A Pistol or Gun

 - While Off His or Her Own Premises AND

 - If the weapon is a handgun, the person doesn’t have a concealed carry permit or has a concealed carry permit but is not carrying the handgun validly.

 - If the weapon is a handgun, person is not allowed to carry a handgun as member of our military and permitted to do so.

 Do I have to have the Intent to Use the Gun to be Convicted of Carrying a Concealed Gun in Greensboro, NC?